mathjax/MathJax-a11y/docs/README.md

 </script>
 ```

+### Local installation

+The MathJax accessibility extensions require a more complex build process than other MathJax extensions.
+You can download pre-compiled packages from the [GitHub release page](https://github.com/mathjax/MathJax-a11y/releases) or  build your own copy using Grunt, see the [repository's README](https://github.com/mathjax/MathJax-a11y/)).

 ## Reader Guide

 On a site that loads any of the MathJax Accessibility Extensions, you will find three additional items in the top level of the MathJax Menu which control the respective extensions: